jaredaevans/FishGAN/Notebooks/WGAN-GP/README.md

 ![A rough transition](RoughTransition.png)

 I lose the intermediate fish, simply because in deforming one image into another, I (and the critic) no longer recognize these intermediate images as fish.
-Although my generator makes excellent and very different fish at one point in the plane, the image simply has to atop being fishy as I go from one to another.
-Short of losing one of the diverse images, I am not sure how much can really be done when any path to deform one image to another must make something that looks decidedly non-fish-like on the way.
+Although my generator makes excellent and very different fish at one point in the plane, the image simply has to stop being fishy as I go from one to another.
+Short of losing one of the diverse images, I am not sure how much can really be done when any path to deform one image to another must make something that looks decidedly non-fish-like along the way.

 ## The specific architecture
 ### Generator